 Preparation - Be prepared, be sure to use all training time to the fullest.
-Plan each drill and allocate time to be spent on it e.g. dribbling - 10 minutes.
+Plan each drill and allocate time to be spent on it e.g. dribbling -10 minutes

-Content - Cover all fundamentals.
-A team that can perform all fundamentals better than other teams will win, be sure to cover as many fundamentals during each training session as possible.
+Content - Cover all fundamentals, a team that can perform all fundamentals better than other teams will win, be sure to cover all during training sessions.
 It may not be possible to do everything in every training session but a coach should in his long term plan make sure to cover all the skills as often as possible.

-Strategy - Review team offence and defence during training sessions.
+Strategy - Review team offence and defence during training session.

-\Do not waste training time on fitness work, this should be done outside training time.
+Do not waste time on fitness work, this should be done outside training time.

-- \ Encourage players to work on individual skills (i.e. dribbling, ball handling, shooting etc.) on their own outside of training sessions.
-Give them individual programs to train on their own or with partners. - \ Introduce 2 on 2 and 3 on 3 half court games which players can enjoy outside of training sessions. - \Respect the skills and age level of your players.
-Be patient and work for long term improvements, it won't happen overnight
+Encourage players to work on individual skills (i.e. dribbling, ball handling, shooting etc.) on their own outside training sessions.
+Give them individual programmes to train on their own or with partner.

+Introduce 2 on 2 and 3 on 3 $\frac{1}{2}$ court games which players can enjoy outside of training sessions.

+Respect the skills and age level of your players.

+Be patient and work for long term improvement, it won't happen overnight.